 - Speculative Documentary: Ray Kurzweil uses the acceleration of technology to project where we will be in just a few decades.
 These inferred capabilities are the basis of the parallel Ramona story.

 - Transhuman: An underlying connotation of The Singularity, once technology is used to enhance normal human capabilities.

-- Virtual Reality: Second Life is displayed prominently at first, until it is surpassed by more advanced iterations of cyberspace.
+- Virtual Reality: Second Life is displayed at first, until it is surpassed by more advanced iterations of cyberspace.